 You have finally managed to lose all the extra weight, or are very close to reaching your goal weight.
 Congratulations on your hard work!
-Now on to the next step- weight maintenance, and with that comes the big question.
+Now on to the next step- how to maintain weight.
 How do you maintain weight after losing it?
-How do you keep weight off for a lifetime?
+How do you keep weight off after losing it?

 Maybe the reason this topic is not usually discussed is that it is actually the most difficult part of losing extra pounds.
 You probably may have heard this before- losing weight is fairly easy, keeping it off is what is hard.

-The best way to maintain weight after losing it is by exercising at least 3 times a week, watching what you eat, planning your meals, connecting with like-minded people or even help another person to lose weight.
+The best way to maintain weight after losing it is by exercising at least 3 times a week, watching what you eat, planning your meals, connecting with like-minded people, or even helping another person to lose weight.
 You should also continue to eat healthy snacks and eat as many home-cooked meals as possible to keep the weight off for good.

 Let’s talk about all this in detail.